BioAITeam/GBRAS_SW/README.md

 - datetime

-The GBRAS_SW software was developed in the Python3 (3.8) programming language.
+GBRAS_SW  was developed in the Python3 (3.8) programming language.

 ## Installation:
 We highly recommend to use and install Python packages within an Anaconda enviroment.
 To create, execute the command below:
 ```